HMAC Authentication in ASP.NET Core Web API

 }

-Creating the Client Application:
+Developing the HMAC-Enabled Client Application:

-Once you create the project, create a class file named HMACHelper.cs within the Client Console Application and then copy and paste the following code.
-This class contains one static methodGenerateHmacToken, which will generate the HMAC token.
-Here, we need to implement the same logic to generate the token we used in the server application to generate the HMAC token.
+Once you create the .NET Console Application project, then create a class file named HMACHelper.cs and copy and paste the following code.
+This class contains two static methods.
+The GenerateHmacToken will generate the HMAC token.
+Here, we need to implement the same logic to generate the token that we used in the server application to generate the HMAC token.
+The SendRequestAsync method will send an HTTP request to the server.

 using System.Security.Cryptography;